scikit-learn/blog/_posts/2024-08-06-czi-eoss6-announcement.md

 tools (i.e., cross-validation) from `scikit-learn`.
 Thus, we aim to expand these displays, using the right statistical tools and thus promote the adoption of best practices when reporting results.
-Additionally, we also intend to create new displays that are considered as "standards" during such analyses.
+Additionally, we also intend to create new displays to support common analysis tasks that are not yet covered in `scikit-learn`.

 In the domain of model inspection, we aim to address several areas: (i) model inspection during training, (ii) enhancing user experience through interactive inspection, and